 Clergy Support Trust can provide financial assistance to clergy and families experiencing financial difficulties or hardship.
 You can apply annually for two emergency grants of up to £500 each, plus a more substantial grant for financial support, and a grant for wellbeing support (holidays/wellbeing initiatives) included in this can also be retraining for spouses.
 It is means tested and the rough guideline is either a home owner with less than £16,000 in the bank or a non-home owner with under £200,000 in the bank.
 Beth Cater can offer support for the application process.
 You can apply directly online or contact them: 0800 389 email@example.com.
 The emergency grants are relatively straight forward, with a longer process being required for the more substantial grants.
 You can find further details here at Clergy Support Trust.
 They even have support for people with sleeping difficulties.

 St Luke’s for Clergy

-St Luke’s are a charity proving medical and wellbeing support for clergy and families.
-If you are waiting an extended period of time for procedures or tests they can provide money for specialist visits and treatment according to their criteria.
+St Luke’s are a charity proving mental health support for clergy and families.
 Details here: Help for individuals – St Luke’s.

 The Bishop’s Visitor